Land transport of livestock standards and guidelines

 Livestock operator checking sheep in transport The Livestock Management Act 2010 (LMA) requires all livestock operators involved in the livestock transport process to comply with the Livestock Transport Standards.
 There will be court penalties and/or infringements for those operators found to be in breach of the standards.

-Definition of Welfare Standards and Guidelines
+Definition of standards and guidelines

 Standards are the legal requirements for livestock welfare and use the word 'must'.
 The standards detail the requirements of livestock management practices and tasks.